 - Lato: A “serious but friendly” sans serif font created by Google for computer screens, but it doesn’t come with Microsoft Word applications.

 - Trebuchet: A sans serif font from Microsoft, also designed to look good online.
+If you're looking for the best fonts for cover letters, look no further than this one.

 - Verdana: Another sans serif font from Microsoft, Verdana looks sort of a like a chilled-out version of Arial.